adamsjoe/global_tech_test/README.md

 ## Introduction

 This repo contains both the API and the UI elements of the test.
+I have made available a Jenkins Instance to facilitate running the API tests.
+The UI tests are best run (at the moment) locally.

+To access the API tests, please navigate to http://18.132.250.17:8080/ and use the username **globalUser** and password is "**password**" (no quotes)

+There will be a single project available - **SpaceX Land for Global**

+This project will have the option to build as well as the option to view some Junit style test reports.

 ## API ##